eburghar/kakship/README.md

-# kakship and kaksip.kak
+# kakship and kakship.kak

 `kakship` is just a thin wrapper around [starship](https://starship.rs) to format the status line of [kakoune](https://kakoune.org/) and is meant to be used with the included kakoune script `kakship.kak`.

 ![kakship prompt](kakship.png?raw=true "Kakship prompt")

-# Mode of Operation
+## Operating mode

 `kakship`

-- override default config file path with `$kak_config/starship.toml`
+- overrides override the default config file path with `$kak_config/starship.toml`
-- define the shell to none to disable escaping
+- defines the shell to none to disable escaping
-- call `starship` with the given arguments, so you can use the same arguments than `starship` (show computed config, activate modules, measure modules timings, ...),
+- calls `starship` with the given arguments, so you can use the same arguments than `starship` (show computed config, activates modules, measure modules timings, ...),
-- transform ansi-codes to `kakoune` face definitions so it can be rendered correctly with all styles
+- transforms ansi-codes to `kakoune` face definitions so it can be rendered correctly with all styles

 It use an included [yew-ansi](https://github.com/siku2/yew-ansi) crate for parsing the ansi-codes to which I just added support for `reversed` and `dimmed` ansi-codes that can be used in `starship` styles definitions.